StanfordSpezi/SpeziHealthKit/Sources/SpeziHealthKit/SpeziHealthKit.docc/ModuleConfiguration.md

 Your app should, at some point during its launch call ``HealthKit-swift.class/askForAuthorization()``.
 This will ask the user to grant the app access to all HealthKit data types requested by the configuration components.
-You can choose the timing of this call in a way that best suits your app: for example, you might want to integrate the Health permission request into a dedicated onboarding step.
+You can choose the timing of this call in a way that best suits your app: for example, during your app's first launch you might want to integrate the Health permission request into a dedicated onboarding step.

 ## Topics

+### HealthKit module
+- ``HealthKit-class``
+- ``HealthKitConstraint``

+### Module Configuration

 - ``HealthKitConfigurationComponent``
+- ``HealthKit-swift.class/DataAccessRequirements``
 - ``RequestReadAccess``
 - ``RequestWriteAccess``